-If you want to see The University of Tulsa for yourself, plan a visit.
+If you would like to see The University of Tulsa for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 44 to Tulsa, or book a flight to the nearest airport, Tulsa International.

 You can also take a virtual campus tour to get a sense of what The University of Tulsa and Tulsa are like without leaving home.